 Five other PFI contracts are for the provision of schools.
 Schools Phase One PFI contract is for the provision of two primary schools and four secondary schools that opened during the financial year 2001/02.
 The contract is for 25 years and total payments to the contractor during the year were £10.1m (£9.7m in 2011/12).
 The Schools Phase Two PFI contract is for the provision of two secondary schools.
 The contract is for 25 years and became fully operational during the financial year 2005/06 with total payments to the contractor during the year amounting to £4m (£3.9m in 2011/12).
 The Schools Phase Three PFI contract, which is for 25 years, became operational during the financial year 2006/07 and total payments during the year were £7.3m (£7.2m in 2011/12).
 The Building Schools for the Future (BSF) Wave One contract is for 25 years.
 It became operational in January 2009 and total payments during the year were £9.1m (£9m in 2011/12).
-The Bradfield School PFI contract, which is for 25 years, became operational during the year were £9.1m (£9m in 2011/12).
+The Bradfield School PFI contract, which is for 25 years, became operational during the financial year 2012/13 and total payments during the year were £1.2m.